Hyperbolicity in presence of a large local system: Generalities on large local systems

-We will use in several places the existence of the Shafarevitch morphism associated to a complex local system. \begin{thm} Let $\cL$ be a complex local system on a projective normal complex algebraic variety.
-Then there exists a surjective morphism with connected fibres $\sh_X^\cL : X \rightarrow \Sh_X^\cL$ onto a projective normal algebraic variety, unique up to unique isomorphism, such that the following property holds: for any connected normal projective complex algebraic variety $Z$ and any morphism $f: Z \rightarrow X$, the composite map $\sh_X^\cL \circ f: Z \rightarrow \Sh_X^\cL$ is constant if, and only if, the local system $f^\ast \cL$ is isotrivial.
-Moreover, when the monodromy group of $\cL$ is torsion-free, there exists a complex local system $\cM$ on $\Sh_X^\cL$ such that $\cL = \left(\sh_X^\cL \right)^\ast \cM$.
-In particular, the local system $\cM$ is large. \end{thm} The map $\sh_X^\cL : X \rightarrow \Sh_X^\cL$ is called the Shafarevitch morphism associated to $\cL$.
-The theorem above is proved in \cite{Eyssidieux-reductive} when $X$ is smooth projective and the complex local system $\cL$ is semisimple, and more generally in \cite{EKPR} only assuming that $X$ is smooth projective.
-See also \cite{CCE} for the case where $X$ is a compact K\"ahler manifold.
-The existence of the Shafarevitch morphism when $X$ is only normal is proved by applying the following result to a desingularization of $X$.
+We will use in several places the existence of the Shafarevich morphism associated to a semisimple complex local system. \begin{thm} Let $\cL$ be a complex local system on a proper irreducible normal complex algebraic variety $X$.
+Assume that $\cL$ is semisimple, or equivalently that the algebraic monodromy group of $\cL$ is reductive.\\ Then, there exist a projective normal complex algebraic variety $\Sh_X^\cL$ and a fibration $\sh_X^\cL \colon X \rightarrow \Sh_X^\cL$, unique up to a unique isomorphism, with the following property: for any connected proper complex algebraic variety $Z$ and any morphism $f \colon Z \rightarrow X$, the composite map $\sh_X^\cL \circ f \colon Z \rightarrow \Sh_X^\cL$ is constant if and only if the local system $f^{-1} \cL$ is isotrivial. \\ Moreover, if the monodromy group of $\cL$ is torsion-free, then there exists a (necessarily large) complex local system $\cM$ on $\Sh_X^\cL$ such that $\cL = \left(\sh_X^\cL \right)^{-1} \cM$. \end{thm}

+The map $\sh_X^\cL : X \rightarrow \Sh_X^\cL$ is called the Shafarevich morphism associated to $\cL$.
+Its existence for any semisimple complex local system $\cL$ is proved in \cite{Eyssidieux-reductive} for $X$ smooth projective (see also \cite{Brunebarbe-Shafarevich}).
+The existence of the Shafarevich morphism when $X$ is only normal proper is proved by applying the following result to a projective desingularization of $X$.
+The last part of Theorem \ref{existence of Shafarevich morphism} is \cite[Theorem 10.2]{Brunebarbe-Shafarevich}.